November 19-21, 2024

 How is aging different today compared to 30 years ago?
 In one word: knowledge.
 Over the past three decades, research has revolutionized our understanding of aging, reshaping concepts of capacity, identity, and functional abilities.
 Today, the aspirations of older adults align with scientific advancements, and what used to work in addressing this market—even a few years ago—may now seem outdated.
 Many older adults aren’t just living longer; they’re thriving.
 Yet, the need to understand “normal” aging and optimize health throughout the lifespan has never been greater.

-In this General Session Dr. Richard Carmona, the 17th Surgeon General of the United States, joins media entrepreneur Marc Middleton and other industry leaders to explore the new science of aging.
+In this General Session Dr. Richard Carmona, the 17th Surgeon General of the United States, joins Dr. Mike Studer, a board-certified clinical expert in neurologic physical therapy, and Marc Middleton, a media entrepreneur, plus one other industry leader, to explore the new science of aging.
 The presenters will not only discuss what the future holds for those aged 65 and older, but also reveal how we need to prepare and respond to these changes.
 Gain insights into these exciting developments by attending this session.
 You will walk away with a better understanding of how these developments can impact you, your organization or community, your constituents and your loved ones.

 You’ll be able to: